 8. Natural vegan alternatives

-As we have explained in our article about vegan leather, the alternatives are often very dangerous since they contain plastic.
+As we have explained in our article about vegan leather, the alternatives are often very bad for the environment..
 Therefore, if you are looking for animal leather alternatives, try to choose natural materials, such as pineapple or cork leather.

 There might be plenty of local talented artist in your area you haven’t discovered yet.